2mol/loser-hack/README.md

 - your name/nickname/battlecry or _nom de guerre_.
 Whichever identifier you prefer.
 The funniest or dumbest nickname also gets a prize.
 - your preferred language(s) or any other skills you find worthy mentioning.
 - your level.
 If you're a beginner it might be worth pairing up with a more advanced programmer with a helper complex
+- if you feel very motivated: make project suggestions.
+Send them by email, or modify [Projects.md](Projects.md).
+Be brief, we just want to make a list, not write a booklet for your series A round funding.

 Hopefully this will resort in some sort of clustering so that we can facilitate people coagulating into teams.
 If I'm very motivated I'll make a spreadsheet (!) summarizing the above, so you guys are nudged into being less antisocial.